Minneapolis Drug Charges Lawyer & Criminal Defense Attorney

 In Minnesota, arrests and drug crime charges, even against innocent individuals, are still increasing.
 Having the mention of a drug related crime on your criminal record can have huge negative consequences on your personal and professional life, as well as carry a lengthy prison term.
 One needs to understand that drug charges are amongst the most serious charges and hence demand professional intervention at the earliest possibility.
-If you or any of your loved ones have been charged with a drug crime, then call Lynne Torgerson, Esq., of TORGERSON CRIMINAL DEFENSE, as soon as possible.
+If you or your loved one has been charged with a drug crime, then call Lynne Torgerson, Esq., of TORGERSON CRIMINAL DEFENSE, Drug Charges Lawyer, as soon as possible.
 This is crucial, as she can aid you with your defense.

 Different Types of Drug Crimes

 Some of the common drugs which are often associated with drug charges in Minnesota are:

 - Prescription drugs

 - Synthetic drugs

 Illegal use, possession or distribution of any the above drugs can lead to very serious charges against an individual, which in turn could lead to serious and long lasting consequences and punishments.
 As with any other serious charge, time is of the essence in drug crimes.
 It is best to seek the professional advice of a Minnesota drug crimes attorney as soon as possible.

 Different Levels of Drug Crimes and Offenses